RELEASE DATE : November 30, 1982 (album version)

 BACKING VOCALS : Michael Jackson

-Michael Jackson – lead and backing vocals, drum case beater
+Michael Jackson: lead and background vocals, Linn LM-1 drum machine

 *Worked by MJ during his lifetime.
 Covers and remixes by other artists are not included.